 We must also develop a keen sensitivity to our external environment.
 Avoid surrounding yourself with narrow-minded people.
 Stop watching fear-mongering news stations, or celebrity gossip.
 Stop watching television shows, and music videos, that reinforce stupid stereotypes and shallow lifestyles.
 Your imagination is the most important asset you can cultivate, so you cannot afford to allow it to be infiltrated and shaped by outside forces.

 Remember this, and remember it well my friends; this system is built on our imaginations.
-Money has imaginary value.
-The government has imaginary authority.
+Money has an imaginary value.
 And we have imaginary limits.
 If we want to change things, we must start with the imagination.

 1] George Land, Beth Jarman (1992), Breakpoint and Beyond: Mastering the Future – Today